GCOdeveloper/OpenFlow_Agent/README.md

 ```

 ## OpenOLT
-In order to achieve the correct communication with the OLT, it's a requeriment to install the openolt service on the OLT.
-It can be found on the public GitHub repository [opencord/openolt](https://github.com/opencord/openolt), where it's detailed the installation procedure.
+To achieve a correct communication with the OLT, it is necessary to install the openolt service on the OLT.
+It can be found in the public GitHub repository [opencord/openolt](https://github.com/opencord/openolt), where the installation procedure is detailed.

 ## Contact
 This development belongs to GCOdeveloper.
-GCO is the optical communications research group from the University of Valladolid, Spain.
-As mainteiner and manager of the project, the group main contact is Noemí Merayo, whose mail address is as follows:
+GCO is the optical communications research group at the University of Valladolid, Spain.
+As project leader and manager, the main contact of the group is Noemí Merayo, whose e-mail address is as follows:

 [noemer@uva.es](mailto:noemer@uva.es)